ttu/flipside-player/docs/architecture.md

 ## Technology Stack

-FlipSide Player is built as a modern, single-page application (SPA) with a clear separation between frontend and backend, connected via a reverse proxy for seamless same-origin communication and session management.
+FlipSide Player is built as a modern, single-page application (SPA) with a clear separation between frontend and backend.
+It supports both reverse proxy (same-origin) and CORS (cross-domain) deployment architectures for flexible hosting options.

 ### Frontend Technologies